Wednesday, October 16, 2019

 “Terra?”
 Blynn asked.
 “Where?!”

-Hyren nudged with his chin to the group of Werelupes amongst which the Zafara’s owner was situated.
+Hyren nudged with his chin.
 Terra sat with her knees hugged to her chest, but she seemed unharmed, much to Hyren’s relief.
+She looked up and around at her surroundings and sighed.
+“Would someone please just tell me what’s going on?” she asked.

 Hyren had to dig his fingers into the stone to keep himself focused—and prevent himself from simply leaping through the window.
 Blynn’s hackles raised, her tail lashing violently.
 Reaching over, Hyren placed a large hand on her back.
 “Not yet,” he whispered.